 GlobalSeaArea serves as the key FeatureType for encoding the surface of global sea and ocean areas.
 It encompasses the following attributes: a feature identifier for unique identification, version for change management, and date range indicating the effective feature dates.
 The complex attribute fixedDateRange consists of individual simple attribute types each defined as a separate class.
 Additionally, GlobalSeaArea can be enriched with ConstructionLine and ContributingPoint.
 ConstructionLine, as a FeatureType, encodes the curves demarcating global sea and ocean areas, and includes the line type as simple attribute type.
 ContributingPoint is instrumental in encoding the points of global sea areas.

 AdditionalSpatialInformation, an information type, provides the possibility to include additional spatial information.
 It incorporates attributes for locations described through text, latitude/longitude expressed in text format, and reference systems.
-Similarly, SourceIndicator, another information type, delves into source information, featuring attributes for the reported date, source and source type.
+Similarly, SourceInformation,, another information type, delves into source information, featuring attributes for the reported date, source and source type.

 Geographic features adhere to spatial types defined in the geometry package for spatial attributes.
 The hierarchical organization of geographic features revolves around both feature association and information association.